-What are futures used for?
+What do investors use futures for?

-Options vs futures
+Options versus futures

-Futures differ to options in one important respect — under an options contract, the holder has the right to buy or sell the underlying asset but is not obligated to do so.
+Futures differ from options in one important respect — under an options contract, the holder has the right to buy or sell the underlying asset but is not obligated to do so.
 Under a futures contract, the holder is obligated to buy or sell the underlying asset.
 This difference makes futures riskier, as losses are potentially unlimited.

 Many retail investors avoid trading in futures due to their complexity and the associated risks.
-But the ASX futures market offers a wide variety of futures, including sector and index futures, which allow investors to take a position on the market as a whole, or specific segments of it.
-You can use ASX futures charts (such as the S&P/ASX 200 Index Futures Chart) to gauge investor expectations of where the market is heading.
+But the ASX futures market offers a wide variety of futures, including sector and index futures, which allow investors to take a position on the market as a whole or specific segments of it.
+You can use ASX futures charts (such as the S&P/ASX 200 Index Futures Chart1) to gauge investor expectations of where the market is heading.

-How to buy ASX futures
+How to buy ASX futures contracts

 You can hold your position until your ASX futures contract matures, or you can choose to close out early.
-To close out early, you'll need to buy futures with the same maturity date (if you previously sold them) or sell futures if you previously bought them.
+To close out early, you'll need to buy futures with the same maturity date (if you previously sold them) or sell futures if you previously purchased them.
 This effectively cancels out your open position.

-What are the pros and cons of using futures?
+What are the pros and cons?

 The benefit of futures contracts is they allow you to lock in the price of an underlying asset, such as an ASX share, in advance.
 The disadvantage is that the market price may not move in your favour, meaning you will be out of pocket when the futures contract matures.